 After you leave our studio with your beautiful invitations in tow, make sure to stop at the post office to have them weigh and measure your invitation.
 You’re going to need one invitation with all the cards you plan to include neatly tucked into the envelope.
 The amount of postage needed is based on a variety of factors — size, weight, shape and stiffness.
 Because of all this, it’s best not to simply weigh them at home.

 Okay now you know how much postage your invitation needs, but where do you purchase pretty stamps?
 Well, your first option is obvious, but you can of course buy them from the post office.
 If your post office doesn’t have the stamps you are looking for, you can always purchase them on their website.
 They usually arrive in a week so it’s no big deal at all.
-The post office typically carries a two ounce stamp and a matching forever stamp for weddings.
-The designs vary, but these pretty bouquets and corsages are currently available.
+The post office typically carries a pretty two ounce stamp and complimentary forever stamp for weddings.

 Prefer a custom stamp?
 We can certainly design one (or two) for you.
 This is the perfect spot for your monogram or to continue the pattern from your envelope liner.
 We’re happy to make suggestions if you’re unsure.
 Custom stamps cost more and require a bit more time than standard postage stamps, but the design possibilities are endless.

 “The amount of postage needed is based on a variety of factors — size, weight, shape and stiffness.”

 One more idea for you… vintage stamps (swoon)!
 If you don’t mind a little extra work (I promise, it’s totally worth it in the end), you can go the vintage stamp route.
 Search Etsy to find lots of vintage stamp collectors many of whom will help you curate the perfect little vintage stamp collage for your wedding invitations.
 Keep in mind, the price is going to be a little higher than your average stamp, but the result is truly special!